Because of you, the world is bright.

 Frequently Asked Questions

 If you are an active or former patient of St. Jude Children’s Research Hospital, you should have received an annual Survivor Box.
-Please complete the Survivor Box Replacement form, and we will send you a Survivor Box within 4-6 weeks.
+Please complete the Survivor Box Replacement form.
+Replacements are shipped within 4-6 weeks.

 Your contact information will be used to update our patient records, which is used for hospital communications and will not be used for any other purposes.

 If you need a replacement enamel survivor pin, please fill out the Pin Replacement form.
-We will send you a replacement in 4-6 weeks.
+Replacements are shipped within 4-6 weeks.